php-fig/fig-standards/proposed/template-renderer.md

 This document describes a common interface for template renderers.

-The goal set by `TemplateRendererInterface` is to standardize how frameworks, libraries and CMSs render their template so that projects are more free to use the template renderer they prefer.
+The goal set by `TemplateRendererInterface` is to standardize how frameworks, libraries and CMSs render their templates so that projects are more free to use the template renderer they prefer.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be